department-of-veterans-affairs/va.gov-team/products/identity/Research/2023-06 Mocked Authentication/Mocked authentication conversation guide.md

 - Do you have a mock user that is your go-to?
    - What would you say are your top 3 users?
-- Have you ever felt the need to or wished you could make a new mocked user for certain traits?
+- Have you ever felt the need to make a new test user with certain traits?
-- If you wanted to set up a new mock user, how might you start that process?
+- If you wanted to set up a new test user, how might you start that process?

-[OFFER TIME for them to read through documentation]
+[OFFER TIME for them to read through documentation if time permits]

 - Would you want to try creating a new mock user now?
    - [IF SO] Go ahead and go through, please speak out loud any thoughts you have as you do.